Looking for a pair of sunglasses for those early mornings or late evening rides when it’s still dark?

-The major improvement in the Radar EV is the taller lens which improves the field of view.
+The significant improvement in the Radar EV is the taller lens, which improves the field of view.

-The frame also undergone a major change with the usage of a lightweight yet durable frame material called the O Matter.
+The frame has also undergone a major change using a lightweight, yet durable frame material called the O Matter.

 3. Oakley Flight Jacket Prizm Low Light Lens